mvollmer/foreman-cockpit/README.md

 Eventually, setting this up should be trivial but until it's all wrapped up and shipped -- it's complicated.

+Foreman 1.22 is the first version that includes the necessary code for the Cockpit integration, but the foreman-installer can not yet create the necessary configuration files.

 The following instructions will set up a single new virtual machine that runs Foreman and you can seamlessly open Cockpit from Foreman for that same virtual machine.

 Current issues: